 “We’re the only age verification plugin that meets the new FDA regulations.”

-That’s the claim of one age verification system hoping to sign up online vape vendors.
+That’s the claim of one age verification system hoping to sign up online vape vendors as customers.
 But is it true?
 The FDA doesn’t mandate any special techniques for age verification.
-You can check the deeming regulations till you’re blue in the face, and you won’t find any advice on how to verify customers’ ages.
+You can read and reread the Deeming Rule till you’re blue in the face, and you won’t find any advice on how to verify customers’ ages.